Home

 Continuous putting is an unofficial rule to speed up play.
 It doesn't mean rushing your stroke.
 However, missing a short putt through carelessness will undermine your confidence well after the round is over.

-32. Better Lag Putting
+32. Better Long Putting

-Better lag putting leads to lower scores.
+Better long putting leads to lower scores.
 This means doing what you can to avoid three-putting in the round.
 Using your putting stroke with a chipping setup helps when faced with a long putt.

 31. Putting Stats